-Existing development rights are conferred to private landowners pursuant to the Municipal Government Act and it is further acknowledged under Section 23 of the Capital Region Board Regulation that existing statutory planning documents are grandfathered.
-These development rights are legislatively conveyed, and can't be ignored when considering population growth potential within existing planned residential neighbourhoods.
+Existing development rights are conferred to private landowners pursuant to the Municipal Government Act and it is further acknowledged under Policy 5.1.1 of the Edmonton Metropolitan Region Board Growth Plan that existing statutory planning documents are grandfathered until amended.
+These development rights are legislatively conveyed and can't be ignored when considering population growth potential within existing planned residential neighbourhoods.